Single Point Cutting Tool: Definition, Geometry, Nomenclature, And Angle

 What is Single Point Cutting Tool?

-It is a tool that has one surface contact with the workpiece to remove metal chip.
+It is a tool that has one surface contact with the workpiece to remove metal chips.

-No. Drill bit does not comes under single point cutting tool
+No. Drill bit does not come under single point cutting tool

 What are key nomenclatures used in the Single Point Cutting tool?